M.Sc Health Sciences from Technical University Munich [TUM], Munich - Fees, Eligibility & Admission Deadline 2022-2023

 Technical University Munich Fees and Cost of Studying for Indian Students 2025-26

-Technical University Munich offers 102 courses across Master levels.
-TUM is well-known for courses in fields like Sciences and Health Care.
+Technical University Munich offers 102 courses across Master, Bachelor and Doctorate levels.
+TUM is well-known for courses in fields like Sciences, Engineering and Technology.
 The popular courses among international students at Technical University Munich include:

-• Master of Science [M.S] Health Science - Prevention and Health Promotion (90 Views Last Year)
+• Master of Science [M.Sc.]
+Computational Science and Engineering (1.5K Views Last Year)

 How Much Does it Cost to Study at Technical University Munich for Indian Students?